WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 # Detection Hypothesis

-My first detection hypothesis was intentionally broad:
+My first custom detection intentionally targeted the transfer behavior.

+Hypothesis:

 > An HTTP POST from the Windows endpoint to the lab upload service should be detectable as upload behavior.

-This was not intended to detect hidden data.
+The purpose was not yet to identify the additional data.

-It was designed to establish whether I could reliably detect the behavior carrying it.
+I first wanted to prove that the behavior carrying it could be detected reliably.

 ---

-# Phase 6 — Detection V1
+# Phase 6: Detection V1

-Detection V1 focused on the HTTP POST.
+Detection V1:

 ```text
 SID: 1000010